ecraciun/EFCoreRelatedEntityDeletePOC/README.md

 In reality for the A case it works, for the C case it doesn't.
 Apparently, form what I was able to make out, the statements are generated in the alphabetical order of the affected tables of the tracked entities.
 Until now I was certain that EF checks the dependencies of the tracked entities in order to apply the changes in the expected sequence, so I find this a bit baffling.

+### EF6 example

+I also added an example using EntityFramework 6 and every scenario works as expected.